 Few things waste a seller’s time like eBay messaging.
-My Messages just isn’t designed for a high-volume business.
+My eBay's inbox just isn’t designed for a high-volume business.
 Eventually, you find yourself too time-poor to expand your operation, or your profits get devoured by your support team’s wages.

 Here are the three worst problems caused by eBay’s messaging system—and the solutions to each one.